How Does Taking Summer Courses Help?

 Legend College Preparatory holds two sessions in the summer.
-The first session is completed in six weeks, and the second session is completed in three.
+Summer courses in the first session is completed in six weeks, and the second session is completed in three.
 Classes held in the summer cover a full year of content.

 Session I courses meet twice per week, in 3.5 hour sessions, for a total of 7 hours of instruction per week (42 hours of instruction in total).
 Session II courses meet four times per week for the same length and overall instructional hours.
 Although both sessions cover the same material over equal class hours, the compressed timeframe of Session II is acknowledged to be challenging.
 We advise all parents to select and schedule their classes with this in mind.

-Can we really complete a class in six (or three) weeks?
+Can we really complete summer courses in six (or three) weeks?

-What if my child has difficulty over the summer?
+What if my child has academic difficulty over the summer?

 For Academic issues, we advise that you notify the teacher immediately to catch up on any topics your child is falling behind on.
 The earlier you speak up, the better we can serve you.
-Although our teachers hold regular in-class assessments, we recommend that parents keep an eye on their child’s progress during the summer so that we can address any emerging issues with the utmost efficiency.
+Although our teachers hold regular in-class assessments, we recommend that parents keep an eye on their child’s progress during the summer.
+This way we can address any emerging issues with the utmost efficiency.